wp-plugins/fcchat/readme.txt

 = 3.4.2.5 =
 Critical bug fix for ie8.
 Fixed a bug causing the chat to crash whenever the online diaglog box was updated.

+= 3.4.2.6 =
+Bug fix: The mobile banner mode was causing some sites to display with an improper width.

 == Upgrade Notice ==